COVID-19 Vaccine Distribution in the EOHU Region

 The EOHU continues to receive a limited supply of COVID-19 vaccines, which are being distributed in accordance with Ontario’s mandated vaccine roll-out plan.
 See General Information on COVID-19 Vaccines.

 It will take time for COVID-19 vaccines to be distributed to everyone in the community.
-Currently there are no COVID-19 vaccine clinics available to the public within the EOHU region and there is no waiting list to receive the vaccine.
 The EOHU will notify the public as the vaccine becomes available to different population groups.
 Please follow us on social media and visit our website often at www.EOHU.ca/vaccines.
 We will also work with community and municipal partners to ensure residents within the EOHU region are informed.

 Over time, the vaccine supply will increase so that all Ontarians who wish to be immunized will have access to a vaccine.
 It is anticipated that by this fall (or sooner), anyone in the EOHU region who wants a vaccine will have access to one.
 The timelines indicated below are estimates based on currently approved vaccines.
 As more vaccines are approved, timelines may be shorter.
 Visit the Government of Ontario's website for up-to-date information on the vaccine and implementation phases.